Health Information

-Prompt: Analyse NHS health information materials (such as 111 website).
-How accessible is health information for different literacy levels?
+Prompt: Analyse NHS health information materials (such as those on 111 websites).
+How accessible is health information for people with varying literacy levels?
 Propose improvements.

-In this task, you will explore how easy (or difficult) it is for people with different reading abilities to understand NHS health information.
-You will focus on materials such as the NHS 111 website, but you may also look at other NHS pages if helpful.
+In this task, you will explore how easy (or difficult) it is for people with different English reading abilities to understand NHS health information.
+You will focus on materials such as NHS 111 websites, but you may also look at other NHS pages if helpful.

-Your job is to analyse how accessible the information is and then suggest improvements to make it clearer and more user‑friendly for everyone.
+Your task is to analyse how accessible the information is and then suggest improvements to make it clearer and more user‑friendly for everyone

 To get you started: